fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 You need a Fastly account to use the integration.
 You must [create a Fastly account](https://www.fastly.com/signup) if you don't already have one.

-### Preparation
+### 1. Preparation

-1. Create your Proxy Secret on Fingerprint dashboard.
+1. Create your Proxy Secret in the Fingerprint dashboard.
     - Go to the Fingerprint [dashboard](https://dashboard.fingerprint.com/) and select your application.
     - In the left menu, click _App settings_ and switch to the _API keys_ tab.
     - Click **Create Proxy Key**.